Frequently asked questions

 Questions about slavery in the UK

-So slavery exists in the UK today?
+Does slavery exist in the UK today?

 I’ve heard of sex trafficking – what other forms of exploitation are happening in the UK?